NAACP - Our Communities, Our Power: Advancing Resistance and Resilience in Climate Change Adaptation - Action Toolkit

 - Module 9 - Energy Systems - describes strategies for transforming energy systems to reduce pollution, and to enhance resilience and community control, including through community choice aggregation, community solar, distributed energy generation, energy cooperatives, energy efficiency programs, and microgrids.

 - Module 10 - Emergency Management - discusses strategies communities can take to organize and prepare for disasters - including mutual aid agreements, community emergency response teams (CERT), community preparedness plans, community-benefit agreements, local communication systems, and post-event monitoring and reporting.

 - Module 11 - Food Systems - describes opportunities to implement more resilient food systems and to increase access to healthy foods through urban agriculture, food cooperatives, community-owned grocery stores, and farmers markets.

-- Module 15 - Restorative/Criminal Justice - defines restorative justice, describes the intersections between criminal justice and climate justice, and describes ways that better approaches can contribute to community resilience.
+- Module 15 - Restorative/Criminal Justice - defines restorative justice, describes the intersections between criminal justice and climate justice, and describes ways in which better approaches can contribute to community resilience.

 - Module 16 - Sea-Level Rise and Coastal Resilience - describes how sea-level rise will present unique challenges for coastal communities and approaches for ensuring equitable adaptation in coastal areas.